By Dr. Jerry Fu

 - Turnover.
 At some point, those who consistently meet the standards of the pharmacy will not appreciate the leniency Lisa has received.
 Other technicians may quit as a result if John continues to allow Lisa to behave as she does.
 While additional research on an employee’s reputation prior to hiring her might have spared the team from her actions, it is up to management to initiate a discussion with an employee on how to improve if she is not meeting their standards.

 - Lost revenue.
 The pharmacy’s bottom line will suffer.
 Doing work with a dysfunctional team is tedious and exhausting.
 Their capacity is lower.
 Time spent regarding patient complaints replaces the time needed for dispensing prescriptions.
 Fewer prescriptions mean fewer insurance reimbursements.
-Doctors sending prescriptions to the pharmacy to be processed will also be upset, wondering why the team is neglecting their patients.
+Doctors will question the delay in prescription processing and grow weary of the pharmacy’s ability to maintain patient satisfaction.
 These lost relationships inevitably translate to lost business.

 - Schedule a conversation.
 Conflict-averse people like John find reasons to avoid confrontation.
 Waiting until he felt courageous enough is what got him in trouble, to begin with.
-The best action is to go ahead and put some time on the calendar so both he and Lisa can be prepared for this conversation.
+To prepare Lisa for this conversation, make sure to set aside some time to sit down and discuss the issue.

 - Remember his responsibility as a leader.
 A rising manager must trade their popularity for responsibility.
 At his previous company, John could be a likable and supportive colleague, whose advice was a welcomed commodity.
 As a manager, feedback comes with ensuring accountability.
 A business cannot thrive without engaged employees.
 Since John is open and transparent, he decides to publicly share how his inaction contributed to less-than-stellar operations in the first month.
 Next, he clarifies company standards and commits to support the team as they strive to meet those standards.